 CPR is a combination of rescue breathing and chest compressions.
 It provides oxygen to the lungs and keeps oxygenated blood circulating until an effective heartbeat and breathing can be restored.
 By knowing and performing CPR, you may save a life.

 Defibrillation is the use of an electric shock through the chest wall to correct the VF.
 It is carried out using a machine called a defibrillator.

 Members of the public can access community defibrillators (known as Automated External Defibrillators (AEDs) at thousands of locations across New Zealand.
 The machines provide automated instructions on how to use them.

-Long term treatment will depend on the cause of your cardiac arrest.
+Long-term treatment will depend on the cause of the cardiac arrest.